 Yet I never noticed that for my entire life I’ve used scented soaps and body washes on those delicate body parts.
 I only even thought of this because of a different European quirk: Italian “intimate wash.”

 When I moved to Italy and started living with my boyfriend (long before he was my husband), I asked him why he had special “intimate” soap in the shower.
-He made a face that said he was realizing for the first time that I might be disgusting.
+He made a face like he was realizing for the first time that I might be disgusting.

 “What do you use?”

-Probably something scented, artificially colored, non-Ph-balanced, unhygenic bar of soap, as is normal where I’m from.
+Probably something scented, artificially colored, non-Ph-balanced, unhygienic bar of soap, as is normal where I’m from.
 This is what I’m used to, so I don’t think about it.
-Even if maybe it’s no less ridiculous than pink toilet paper.
+Even if maybe it’s no less ridiculous than pink toilet paper in France.